This project strengthened the participation of local communities in the monitoring and conservation of dugongs around the Hawar Islands, Bahrain.

 Professional Fishermen Society (NGO)

-The project will carry out the following activities:
+The project carried out the following activities:

 • Assessing the status and productivity of seagrass meadows